HDInnovations/UNIT3D-Community-Edition/README.md

 ```
 NOTE: If you are running UNIT3D on a non HTTPS instance you MUST change the following configs.

-config/session.php  <-- HTTPS Only Cookies must be set to false
+.env  <-- SESSION_SECURE_COOKIE must be set to false
 config/secure-headers.php   <-- HTTP Strict Transport Security must be set to false
 config/secure-headers.php   <-- Content Security Policy must be disabled
 ```